standard-procedure/plumbing/README.md

 @person.email
 # => "alice@example.com"
 @person.favourite_food
-# => NoMethodError - even though PersonData defines #favourite_food, @person is a Person rubber duck meaning that #favourite_food is not available unless we re-cast our rubber duck
+# => NoMethodError - #favourite_food is not part of the Person rubber duck (even though it is part of the underlying PersonData struct)

-# Cast our Person rubber duck as a LikesFood rubber duck
+# Cast our Person into a LikesFood rubber duck
 @hungry = @person.as LikesFood
 @hungry.favourite_food
 # => "Ice cream"